conceptadev/rockets/packages/nestjs-auth-refresh/README.md

 ##### Overview of the Library

 The `AuthRefreshModule` is a powerful yet easy-to-use NestJS module designed for implementing JWT refresh token functionality.
 With a few simple steps, you can integrate secure token refreshing into your application without hassle.

 ##### Purpose and Key Features

 - **Ease of Use**: The primary goal of `AuthRefreshModule` is to simplify the process of adding JWT refresh token functionality to your NestJS application.
 All you need to do is provide configuration data, and the module handles the rest.
-- **Protect By Default**: By default, the `AuthRefreshModule` provides a global `APP_GUARD` to protect all routes by default.
-This can easily be overridden using the `@AuthPublic` decorator.
 - **Synchronous and Asynchronous Registration**: Flexibly register the module either synchronously or asynchronously, depending on your application's needs.
 - **Global and Feature-Specific Registration**: Register the module globally or for specific features within your application, allowing for more granular control over authentication and authorization requirements.

 #### 1.2 Installation

 ##### Install the AuthRefreshModule package

 To install the `AuthRefreshModule` package, run the following command in your terminal:

 ```bash
 npm install @concepta/nestjs-auth-refresh